 - Boneless pork chops: 26 g of protein per 3 oz.

 Notice something here?

-With the exception of Greek yogurt, most of the non-vegan protein sources provide more than double the amount of protein in less than half the serving.
-You’re going to need a lot of vegetables to make up for the protein found in non-vegan food items.
+Except for Greek yogurt, most of the non-vegan protein sources provide more than double the amount of protein in less than half the serving.
+You’re going to need a lot of vegetables to make up for the protein found in non-vegan foods.

-As you may remember from my article about delicious protein packed foods, we need the amino acids protein provides for our bodies.
-Protein allows our bodies to transport nutrients and supports our muscular tissues so we can move.
-From regulating hormones to healthy skin and hair, our body literally needs protein to perform every function it does.
+As you may remember from this article about delicious protein packed foods, we need the amino acids protein provides for our bodies.
+Protein allows our bodies to transport nutrients and supports our muscles so we can move.
+From regulating hormones to healthy skin and hair, our body needs protein to perform every function.

-Yes, vegans can round up the same amount of protein non-vegans would normally eat in order to maintain a healthy protein balance, but they’re just going to have to work harder in order to do so.
+To be clear, vegans can round up the same amount of protein non-vegans would typically eat to maintain a healthy protein intake.
+However, they have to work harder to do so.

 Many vegans preach that since humans evolved from apes they should follow diets similar to our primitive ancestors.

-According to an article in Huffington Post, apes in the wild “don’t develop obesity, diabetes or heart disease”.
-Vegans conclude that since apes don’t eat meat (or refined grains and sugar) and they’re managing to avoid serious diseases, we should be like that too.
+Research shows that primates in the wild rarely develop lifestyle diseases like obesity, heart disease, and diabetes because of their high activity levels.
+Vegans conclude that since apes don’t eat meat (or refined grains and sugar) and they’re managing to avoid serious diseases, we should eat like this, too.